yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/lite-sdk-android/enrollment-android.md

 >
 > If you provide a new callback when calling the function `enrollmentStatus`, it will override the callback you set when calling the function `initEnrollment`.

-The possible states are presented in the following code block:
+The following code block shows the possible states:

 ```kotlin
 const val ENROLLMENT_STATE_SUCCEEDED = "SUCCEEDED"